Alien501/CoalWorks-Web/README.md

 ## System Design Diagrams

 **Description:**
-The Architecture Diagram provides a high-level overview of the CoalWorks system's structure.
+The Architecture Diagram provides a high-level overview of the MineWorks system's structure.
 It depicts the key components, their interactions, and how they integrate to form the overall application architecture.

 **Key Points:**